 Life as an American abroad is exciting, challenging, and for the most part – busy.
-However, the seemingly small but important things (like remembering the tax deadline) tend to go over our heads.
-Luckily, with Facebook groups and YouTube ads present in our day and age, Americans abroad are being reminded more and more about how and when to file US taxes to stay tax compliant.
+However, the seemingly small but important things (like remembering the tax deadline such as April 15th) tend to go over our heads.
+Luckily, with Facebook groups and YouTube ads present in our day and age, Americans abroad are being reminded more and more about how and when the deadlines are to file US expat taxes to stay tax compliant.

 Knowing the tax deadlines as an American abroad, however, is very important.
 This is because if you miss a deadline or two, you may be liable to pay for tax penalties that could have been prevented.